IAmSuyogJadhav/PointGraphNet/README.md

-# PointGraphNet
+# PointNormalNet
 Supplementary code for INF-3990 Master's Thesis: "Reconstructing 3D geometries of sub-cellular structures from SMLM point clouds".
-Contains the code for the simulator used to generate the training data, as well as the code for the PointGraphNet model.
+Contains the code for the simulator used to generate the training data, as well as the code for the PointNormalNet model.
 Code for the simulator is in the `simulation` directory, and the code for the model is in the `model` directory.

 Each directory has its own README file with more details.
 The README for the simulator is [here](simulation/README.md), and the README for the model is [here](model/README.md).